What are Zero-Click Searches?

 Google My Business

-When a user searches for a business, the Google My Business listing can appear at the top of the SERP with information such as the address, phone number, and hours of operation.
+For local business searches, the Google Business Profile listing may appear at the top with the business name, address, phone number, and hours.

 Images and videos